JungleComputing/advert/README.txt

 find more Ibis documentation, papers, application sources.

-The latest Ibis source repository tree is accessible through SVN at "https://gforge.cs.vu.nl/svn/ibis/ibis/trunk".
+The latest Ibis source repository tree is accessible through SVN at "https://gforge.cs.vu.nl/svn/ibis/advert/trunk".
 You need an account on https://gforge.cs.vu.nl/ to access the repositories there.
 You can create an account by clicking the 'New Account' button on the https://gforge.cs.vu.nl/ page.

 The file BUGS.txt contains information for filing bug reports.

-There is some dispute about the pronounciation of the word "Ibis".
-The file "docs/rob.mp3" shows how one of the Ibis designers feels about this issue.

 ** Third party libraries included with Ibis **